lynxthecat/cake-dual-ifb/README.md

 }
 ```

+This will override anything set by the LAN clients.

-This can be skipped if there is no desire to have the router set DSCPs (e.g. just rely on setting in LAN clients).
+This can be skipped if there is no desire to have the router set DSCPs (e.g. just rely on setting by the LAN clients).

  ### To setup DSCP setting by LAN clients ###